 Churchfield Road (up and coming, according to the estate agents!), boasts a variety of interesting little shops such as The Village Trading Store (gifts and coffee), Heart and Soul (florist).
 If it's grooming you are after, then Arthur Razor (men's grooming) or Anthony Bell (hair salon) and Nara Health and Beauty are local favourites, or there is the Bark Club for your beloved pet.
-Morrisons supermarket, Sainsbury's local and Homebase are also within walking distance.
+Morrisons supermarket and Sainsbury's local are also within walking distance.

 A little further afield, Chiswick has a Sainsburys, as well as almost every other kind of shop imaginable.
 Nearby Ealing also has extensive high street shopping and a shopping centre.
-There is an Ikea a few miles up the North Circular.
+It is not far to Westfield, and there is an Ikea a few miles up the North Circular.

 Some of the first so-called gastro pubs started in West London, and two relatively recent but very welcome and convivial additions are the Rocket and the Station House, both on Churchfield Road.
-A newcomer, Laveli, offers great coffees and light meals during the day.
-The only pub within the parish itself is The Goldsmith's Arms, almost opposite the church.
+Laveli offers great coffees and light meals during the day.

 Nearby Chiswick boasts an enormous array of cafes, bars and restaurants, as does Ealing.
 Food from every corner of the globe can be enjoyed locally.
 There are weekly farmers' markets in Chiswick and Ealing, and a French food market in Acton town centre every six months.